J-Jullaphong/getthingsdone/README.md

 - **todo_todo:** Custom table created to store todo items.
 This table is designed to store details of a to-do task, including its title, detailed description, current status, and optional metadata such as an associated image and a due date.
-Each record is uniquely identified by a uuid and is linked to a specific user through the user_id foreign key.
+Each record is uniquely identified by a UUID and is linked to a specific user through the user_id foreign key.
   <img src="images/todo-schema.png" width="600" alt="Schema of the custom todo_todo table for storing todo items"/>